 Another tip is having a configurable Code of Conduct training.
 No, not the dusty, 200-page book of rules you give employees on their first day.
 We’re talking a modern tool that you can add in your policies and procedures, send to your employees via Slack, email, or other notifications, and that they can take mini-refresher courses on it as you see fit.

-How to make the most of anti-retaliation training
+Getting the most out of anti-retaliation training

 Retaliation in the workplace is insidious, and companies have a responsibility to address it.
 That’s why anti-retaliation training is an essential piece of Ethena’s flagship Harassment Prevention course.
 Equip your team with the tools they need — get in touch today!